There are some amazing covered bridges in Ohio. There are over 125 covered bridges, and half of the counties have at least one.

 This is the only remaining covered bridge in Summit County

-- Address: 2370 Everett Road, Peninsula, OH 44264
+- Address: 2370 Everett Road, Peninsula, Ohio 44264

-- Parking: Paved parking lot | Website
+- Parking: Paved parking lot

-Harpersfield Covered Bridge (Covered Bridges In Ohio)
+Harpersfield Covered Bridge

 The Harpersfield Bridge, constructed in 1868 is one of the longest-covered bridges in Ohio.
-It has a span of 228-feet and it spans the Grand River.
+It has a span of 228 feet and it spans the Grand River.
 The bridge is next door to the Harpersfield Covered Bridge Metropark where there are facilities available such as restrooms and places to have picnics.
 Harpersfield also has a nice Winery.

-- Address: 1122 Harpersfield Road, Geneva, OH 44041
+- Address: 1122 Harpersfield Road, Geneva, Ohio 44041

-- Parking: Paved parking at the Harpersfield Covered Bridge Metropark Website
+- Parking: Paved parking at the Harpersfield Covered Bridge Metropark

 More Covered Bridges in Ohio